kcp18/WeatherApp_1/README.md

 Please download and go to dist directory to run the application

-If you are in dist directory, please run "WeatherApp_Final.jar"
+If you are in dist directory, <br>
+please run "WeatherApp_Final.jar" or type `java -jar WeatherApp_Final.jar` in your terminal/cmd

 You can read my java code in src directory.